 Focus on the question of the role of the Earth in Hölderlin has tended by and large to be filtered through Heidegger’s appropriation of the concept for his own conception of the “fourfold.”
-Whereas Heidegger positions the Earth in terms of the interplay between revealing and concealing, Hölderlin’s own interest in the motif of the Earth is centered instead on its irreducibility to a given world, or a given conception of nature.
+Whereas Heidegger positions the Earth in terms of the interplay between revealing and concealing, Hölderlin’s own interest in the motif of the Earth is centered instead on its irreducibility to a given world or a given conception of nature.
 Heidegger effectively dismisses the notion that Hölderlin’s poetry is concerned with nature.
 When the word does occur in Hölderlin’s writings, Heidegger almost always emphasizes the extent to which it must be understood in its “original” Greek sense as physis: the appearing of what is.
-Lacoue-Labarthe, by contrast, interprets the motif of the Earth in Hölderlin according to its opposition to (political)-theology, suggesting that its significance has to do with Hölderlin’s renunciation of the divine, and with what he calls the “caesura of the speculative.”
-Yet what both of these interpretations never quite arrive at is the question of how Hölderlin’s poetry specifically addresses what it means to “dwell poetically on the Earth,” since this “dwelling” is not an origin or birthplace, but a series of different interactions with something that remains irreducible either to “nature” or to phenomenality itself.
+Lacoue-Labarthe, by contrast, interprets the motif of the Earth in Hölderlin according to its opposition to (political) theology, suggesting that its significance has to do with Hölderlin’s renunciation of the divine and with what Lacoue-Labarthe calls the “caesura of the speculative” (208).
+Yet what both of these interpretations never quite arrive at is the question of how Hölderlin’s poetry specifically addresses what it means to “dwell poetically on the Earth,” since this “dwelling” is not an origin or birthplace but a series of different interactions with something that remains irreducible either to “nature” or to phenomenality itself.
 Heidegger gives this phrase from Hölderlin a specific interpretation that emphasizes the way poetry makes the Earth a “dwelling” and the way language is the “house of Being”; poetry, in his interpretation, is what makes the dwelling a “home.”
 Hölderlin’s emphasis, however, is on the way “dwelling on the Earth” impacts the relation between poetry and the Earth.
 In other words, Heidegger’s emphasis on the poetic as the site of dwelling is reversed in Hölderlin; it is “dwelling on the Earth”—exposure to an irreducible, unappropriable externality— that produces the poetics.
-In short, it is precisely because man “dwells” on the Earth that the variety of different representations of nature and of the Earth itself become possible.
+In short, it is precisely because man “dwells” on the Earth that the variety of different representations of nature and of the Earth itself becomes possible.
 Hölderlin’s poetics, in short, does not presume a return to a native land.
-Instead his poems articulate a durftiger-zeit or “between time” that marks a transition between two different forms of dwelling in, on, or with the Earth, developing what Schmitt might call a new “nomos” of the Earth, provided that by that term is not meant a form of law created by the appropriation of land.
+Instead, his poems articulate a durftiger-zeit or “between time” that marks a transition between two different forms of dwelling in, on, or with the Earth, developing what Carl Schmitt might call a new “nomos” of the Earth, provided that by that term is not meant a form of law created by the appropriation of land.
 Hölderlin develops a poetics that is itself “appropriated” by the Earth, that is, exposed to its irreducibility to representation or its being encapsulated within a schema in which it becomes an object or a foundation.
-We move in Höolderlin from the Earth conceived as the realm of “nature,” to something far stranger: Hölderlin’s Earth articulates a quasi-Latourian “death of nature,” but only by assuming this death as a fait accompli rather than as something that must be enacted.
-One can only call this a “political ecology” on the condition that the “eco” derived from “oikos” and designating a “home,” “habitat” or “dwelling” is understood in relation to what Frédéric Neyrat calls an “ecology of separation,” (N 237-320/ 133-177), which designates, among other things, the withdrawal of the Earth from the status of an object into something more akin to an event or a trajectory.
-That withdrawal in turn not only destabilizes any sense of “dwelling” predicated on a shared belonging (to Being, say), but also invokes a poetics of the Earth no longer grounded on the nature/ culture divide.
+We move in from the Earth conceived as the realm of “nature” to something far stranger: Hölderlin’s Earth articulates a quasi-Latourian “death of nature” but only by assuming this death as a fait accompli rather than as something that must be enacted.
+One can only call this a “political ecology” on the condition that the “eco” derived from “oikos” and designating a “home,” “habitat,” or “dwelling” is understood in relation to what Frédéric Neyrat calls an “ecology of separation,” (N 237–320; 133–177), which designates, among other things, the withdrawal of the Earth from the status of an object into something more akin to an event or a trajectory.
+That withdrawal in turn not only destabilizes any sense of “dwelling” predicated on a shared belonging (to Being, say) but also invokes a poetics of the Earth no longer grounded on the nature/ culture divide.